kavitakamat21/sql_sales_p1/README.md

-🛒 Retail Sales Analysis with SQL
+# 🛒 Retail Sales Analysis with SQL :-

-📌 Project Overview
+## 📌 Project Overview

-This project explores retail sales data using SQL to uncover insights such as:
+This project explores retail sales data using SQL to uncover insights such as :

-Best- selling products
+- Best - selling products
-Seasonal trends in sales
+- Seasonal trends in sales
-Customer purchasing behavior
+- Customer purchasing behavior
-Store- level performance
+- Store - level performance
-The goal is to demonstrate SQL querying, data analysis, and business intelligence skills by analyzing real-world retail sales patterns.

-📂 Dataset

-The dataset used is:
-📄 SQL - "Retail Sales Analysis_utf.csv"

-# Retail Sales Analysis SQL Project
-  Analyzing retail sales to custromer support using mysql.
-## Project Overview :-
-- Project Title: Retail Sales Analysis
 -  Level: Beginner
-- Database: p1_retail_db

 This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
 The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
 This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+The goal is to demonstrate SQL querying, data analysis, and business intelligence skills by analyzing real-world retail sales patterns.

+## 📂 Dataset :-
+The dataset used is:
+📄 SQL - "Retail Sales Analysis_utf.csv"

+## It includes fields like:
+- TransactionID  – Unique transaction reference
+- Date  – Transaction date
+- CustomerID  – Customer identifier
+- Product  – Item purchased
+- Quantity  – Units sold
+- Price  – Price per unit
+- TotalAmount  – Transaction amount

+## 🛠️ Tools & Technologies
+- SQL (MySQL ) For querying the dataset
+- GitHub – For version control & collaboration

 ## Objectives:-
    Set up a retail sales database: Create and populate a retail sales database with the provided sales data.

-### Data Cleaning:
+### 📑Data Cleaning:
   Identify and remove any records with missing or null values.

 ### Exploratory Data Analysis (EDA):
 Perform basic exploratory data analysis to understand the dataset.

-### Business Analysis:
+###📈 Business Analysis:
 Use SQL to answer specific business questions and derive insights from the sales data.

 # Project Structure
 1. Database Setup